-Ash Pond 2 is the only impoundment that was constructed by a process where the dike was formed by cutting existing material from the proposed impoundment interior and compacting in the dike, thus creating a combination incised and diked impoundment.
-Dikes for Ash Pond 1, 3, and 4 were constructed of native soil.
-The soils included clayey silts, sandy clays and silty clays.
+Ash Pond 2 is a combination incised and diked impoundment.
+Dikes for Ash Pond 1, 2 3, and 4 were constructed of native soil, which include clayey silts, sandy clays and silty clays.

 Based upon the design documents that were reviewed, the foundation preparation and conditions appear to have been satisfactory for all four ash ponds.
 The documents indicate that the foundation area was properly stripped and the deleterious material (alluvium) was removed prior to constructing the embankments.